hashicorp/consul/plugin/reload/README.md

 ## Name

-*reload* - allows automatic reload of a changed Corefile
+*reload* - allows automatic reload of a changed Corefile.

 ## Description